 Number 2- Shark

-A tradition that was started by San Jose fans the 2007 NHL playoffs, it was their answer to the Red Wings octopus.
+A tradition that was started by San Jose fans during the 2007 NHL playoffs, it was their answer to the Red Wings octopus.
 During game four of their series with Detroit, a Sharks fan managed to sneak in and throw a four-foot leopard shark onto the ice.
 A few years later these teams would meet in the 2010 playoffs and another shark was thrown onto the ice, this time it had an octopus sewn into its mouth.
 Message received.

 Number 1- Stink bomb